Athletics at the 1948 Summer Olympics – Men's 5000 metres

 The men's 5000 metres event at the 1948 Olympic Games took place July 31 and August 2.
 The final was won by Gaston Reiff of Belgium.
+The Belgian Gaston Reiff became the Olympic champion ahead of the Czechoslovak Emil Zátopek.
+Willem Slijkhuis from the Netherlands won bronze.

 Records

 Prior to the competition, the existing World and Olympic records were as follows.

 The following new Olympic record was set during this competition:

 Schedule

 All times are British Summer Time (UTC+1).

 Results

 The first four runners from each heat qualified to the final.